1Solon/Home-Server-Configuration/README.md

 ## What is my cluster made from?

 I'm using a [Turing Pi 2](https://turingpi.com/product/turing-pi-2/) as the main board of my cluster.
-If you're interested in making a Kubernetes homelab, I'd highly recommend it.

 In it's slots, I'm also running four 16gb [Turing RK1](https://turingpi.com/product/turing-rk1/)'s.